ZikunFu/miners/README.md

 ## 📝 Experiment Logs

-Experiment logs can be found in the Jupyter notebook provided [here](./logs.ipynb).
+Experiment logs (baseline and more) can be found in the Jupyter notebook provided [here](./logs.ipynb).

 ## 🚀 Running Experiments

 ### Bitext Retrieval

-The main focus of this project is the bitext retrieval task using the OpenSub dataset.<br> You can run experiments by following the instructions in the provided notebooks and scripts.
+The main focus of this project is the bitext retrieval task using the OpenSub dataset.<br> You can run experiments by following the commands in the Experiment logs notebook or the following command:
 ```
 ❱❱❱ python bitext.py --src_lang af --dataset opensub --seed 42 --cuda --model_checkpoint sentence-transformers/LaBSE
 ```